 - Nerve block.
 The injection or application of anesthetics or other medications to block nerve pathways along the spinal cord to prevent pain from reaching the brain.

 - Trigger point injection.
-The injection of a numbing medicine injected into specific painful areas (trigger points).
+The injection of numbing medicine into specific painful areas (trigger points).
 The medication, usually a long-acting local anesthetic, can block pain and ease discomfort.

 - Transcutaneous electrical nerve stimulation (TENS).
 A procedure to deliver electrical impulses to nearby nerve pathways.